ic3nin3/hashlips-mint-dapp-dev/README.md

-# Welcome to HashLips 👄
+# Welcome to HashLips - Test Improvements

 ![](https://github.com/HashLips/hashlips_nft_minting_dapp/blob/main/logo.png)

 All the code in these repos was created and explained by HashLips on the main YouTube channel.

+As a Learning Exercise I am implementing a few improvements.

 To find out more please visit: